wecassidy/AnalogShield/README.md

 [-0.453614561, -0.5243512614, -0.4123516421, -0.4714526141, -0.5123161424]
 ```

+## Ramping
+The Analog Shield can output ramps on each DAC channel in
+parallel.
+There are three available ramp shapes: triangle, sine, and
+square.

+### `ramp_running(channel)`: check if a ramp is currently enabled
+Returns `True` if a ramp is running on the given channel.
+Note that a
+ramp may appear not to be present if its amplitude is comparable to
+the noise of the ADCs.

+### `ramp_on(channel)`: enable ramping on a channel
+Enables ramping on the given channel with the current settings.
+If the
+channel is `"all"`, ramps on all channels are enabled.

+### `ramp_off(channel)`: disable ramping on a channel
+Disables ramping on the given channel.
+If the channel is `"all"`,
+ramps on all channels are turned off.

 ## Write
 - Write a command according to the serial specification (see below)
 - Accepts identifier as a string and argument as an int